How to remove yourself from data brokers

 Watch for new brokers

-The data broker landscape is not static.
+The privacy landscape is not static.
 New people-search sites launch at a rate of roughly 10–15% per year.
 Some are genuinely new companies; others are existing brokers re-launching under a new domain name.
 Periodically run a fresh Google search (Step 1) to catch new sites that may have started listing your information since your last check.

-Google Alerts as a lightweight monitor
+Google alerts as a lightweight monitor

 Set up a Google Alert for your full name in quotes (e.g., "Jane Smith" Chicago).
-It is not comprehensive — Google Alerts is notoriously spotty — but it costs nothing and occasionally catches new broker listings as they get indexed.
+It is not comprehensive — Google Alerts is notoriously spotty — but it costs nothing and occasionally catches new listings as they get indexed.

 Aspect Manual Automated Service